openlink/virtuoso-opensource/appsrc/ODS-Framework/readme.txt

 Each service instance will have a public home page.
 This will,  depending on the type of public access show varying information.
-If  the service is completely not public accessible then this may only show  a logun form.
+If  the service is completely not public accessible then this may only show  a login form.
 For owners and administrators this may show a different  content and different menu choices etc.  For all membership categories  except owner this will show a terminate membership choice which will  ask for confirmation.